 Don’t forget Dianping!

 Dianping is a super platform used by Chinese citizens for locally found consumer products and retail services.
-They offer a different kind of services such as restaurants, hotels, cinemas, etc. Chinese users can visit the profile of the restaurants or shops that interest them, look at the menu and photos taken by other shop’s guests.
-This Chinese platforms also combine a lot of activities or services for consumers.
-For example, in e-commerce, entertainment, food, and general merchandise, are all combining into this B2C marketplaces.
+They offer different kinds of services such as restaurants, hotels, cinemas, etc. Chinese users can visit the profile of the restaurants or shops that interest them, look at the menu, and photos taken by other shop’s guests.
+These Chinese platforms also combine a lot of activities or services for consumers.
+For example, e-commerce, entertainment, food, and general merchandise, are all combining into these B2C marketplaces.

 Gentlemen Marketing Agency

 Do you want to succeed in China?
-Need a good Digital Agency for Level up your Brand in China?
+Need a good Digital Agency to Level up your Brand in China?

 Trust GMA, we are the right solution for you.
 Don’t hesitate anymore!
 Contact us for better service and great results.